LukeBayler/cogserv-working-repo-LukeBayler/README.md

-# Quickstarts for Microsoft Cognitive Services
+# Sample Code for Microsoft Cognitive Services

 Below is a list representation of the directory structure and the samples within each directory:
 - Java